Design Projects

 • Projects should include a set of long-range objectives as well as a set of clear short-term objectives that are achievable by students within the project timeframe.

-• Each project needs an industrial partner to provide the student group with project objectives and criteria for success.
+• Each project needs the industrial partner to provide the student group with project objectives and criteria for success.

 In addition to a project description that highlights key objectives, constraints, and metrics for success, companies are asked to provide the following: